 There are two Undergraduate Research Centers (URCs) at UCLA to help you:

 - URC-Sciences supports faculty in the life and physical sciences, medicine, engineering and mathematics departments.
 2121 LSB. email@example.com

 - URC-HASS supports faculty in the humanities, arts and social science departments.
 A334 Murphy Hall. firstname.lastname@example.org

 SRP Faculty Handbook: The SRP Faculty Mentor Handbook is a valuable resource for current SRP mentors as well as faculty interested in learning more about the SRP.

 Safety: It is the Faculty mentor's responsibility to ensure that the student has completed all required safety trainings before the student begins work in a laboratory environment.
 The “Laboratory Safety Fundamental Concepts” class is required for all students, volunteers, and staff in laboratories.
 Please see the EH&S training schedule for class dates and enrollment instructions.

 Scholarships: There are dozens of opportunities for undergraduate support administered by the Undergraduate Research Centers.
 For science students, please click on the "Research Scholarships and Programs" link on the left.
 The programs that accept the most students are Undergraduate Research Fellows and Undergraduate Research Scholars If you are interested in receiving a quarterly newsletter which summarizes upcoming deadlines for undergraduate research scholarships, email Dr. Tama Hasson (email@example.com) and she will see that you get on the quarterly mailing list.

 Undergraduate Research Travel Grants: Travel Grants are only awarded to undergraduates who have had an abstract accepted for a poster or paper presentation at a regional or national conference.
 Eligible undergraduates may receive up to $300 per academic year (July 1-June 30).

+Bringing a non-UCLA undergraduate into your laboratory to do research.
 Dr. Hasson is the primary contact for information about registering your non-UCLA undergraduate student visitors.
-For more information, please visit the Visitor's Site
+For more information, please visit the Visitor's Site.